josephbisch/josephbisch.github.com/index.md

     <h2>Who is Joseph Bisch?</h2>
       <p>I am a student majoring in Computer Engineering with a minor in Electrical Engineering at <a href="http://www.newhaven.edu/">University of New Haven</a>.</p>
       <p><a href="http://www.newhaven.edu/">University of New Haven</a> is located in West Haven, CT.</p>
-      <p>I am interning with Armory Technologies Inc., the developer of <a href="https://bitcoinarmory.com/">Armory</a>.
-I primarily am doing work with and related to reproducible builds.
-You can see my work in the <a href="https://github.com/etotheipi/BitcoinArmory">official Armory repository</a>.</p>
   </div>
   <div class="span4">
     <h2>My Projects</h2>